Cadmium: Anticancer drugs

-Complexes based on heavy metals have great potential for the treatment of a wide variety of cancers but their use is often limited due to toxic side effects.
-However, scientists are advancing in the field and new promising cadmium complex compounds with reduced toxicity have been discovered.
+Complexes based on cadmium and other heavy metals have potential for the treatment of cancer, but their use is often limited due to toxic side effects.

 Compounds

 Cadmium oxide was used in black and white television phosphors and in the blue and green phosphors of color television cathode ray tubes.
 Cadmium sulfide (CdS) is used as a photoconductive surface coating for photocopier drums.

 Various cadmium salts are used in paint pigments, with CdS as a yellow pigment being the most common.
 Cadmium selenide is a red pigment, commonly called cadmium red.
 To painters who work with the pigment, cadmium provides the most brilliant and durable yellows, oranges, and reds – so much so that during production, these colors are significantly toned down before they are ground with oils and binders or blended into watercolors, gouaches, acrylics, and other paint and pigment formulations.
-Because these pigments are potentially toxic, users should use a barrier cream on the hands to prevent absorption through the skin even though the amount of cadmium absorbed into the body through the skin is reported to be less than 1%.
+Because these pigments are potentially toxic, for safety users normally use a barrier cream on the hands to prevent absorption through the skin even though the amount of cadmium absorbed into the body through the skin is reported to be less than 1%.

 In PVC, cadmium was used as heat, light, and weathering stabilizers.
 Currently, cadmium stabilizers have been completely replaced with barium-zinc, calcium-zinc and organo-tin stabilizers.
 Cadmium is used in many kinds of solder and bearing alloys, because it has a low coefficient of friction and fatigue resistance.
 It is also found in some of the lowest-melting alloys, such as Wood's metal.